-This concentration prepares students for career opportunities in the areas of exercise physiology and health fitness in such settings as work site health promotion, hospital/clinic cardiac rehabilitation, fitness and wellness business, marketing and research and graduate studies.
-Students will be prepared to develop exercise and nutrition programs for healthy and high-risk persons and patients in need of cardiopulmonary rehabilitation in community, hospital, business and spa settings.
-Graduates will have the skills to develop, promote and market programs in community, corporate and hospital clinical settings.
+This concentration prepares students for career opportunities in the areas of exercise physiology, allied health, and fitness; such as, director of community or corporate fitness/ wellness program, exercise physiologist in cardiopulmonary rehabilitation program, exercise science researcher, and graduate student in physical therapy, occupational therapy, physician assistant, or medical school programs.
+Students will be prepared to develop, market, and implement exercise and nutrition programs for healthy and high-risk persons in need of exercise prescription in community, hospital, corporate, and health club settings.